zendframework/zf2-documentation/docs/languages/en/modules/zend.tag.cloud.rst

 instance of ``Zend\Config\Config``.
 The available options are:

 - ``cloudDecorator``: defines the decorator for the cloud.
-Can either be the name of the class which should be loaded by the pluginloader, an instance of ``Zend\Tag\Cloud\Decorator\Cloud`` or an array containing the string 'decorator' and optionally an array 'options', which will be passed to the decorators constructor.
+Can either be the name of the class which should be loaded by the pluginloader, an instance of ``Zend\Tag\Cloud\Decorator\Cloud`` or an array containing the decorator under the key 'decorator' and optionally an array under the key 'options', which will be passed to the decorator's constructor.

 - ``tagDecorator``: defines the decorator for individual tags.
-This can either be the name of the class which should be loaded by the pluginloader, an instance of ``Zend\Tag\Cloud\Decorator\Tag`` or an array containing the string 'decorator' and optionally an array 'options', which will be passed to the decorators constructor.
+This can either be the name of the class which should be loaded by the pluginloader, an instance of ``Zend\Tag\Cloud\Decorator\Tag`` or an array containing the decorator under the key 'decorator' and optionally an array under the key 'options', which will be passed to the decorator's constructor.

 - ``pluginDecoratorManager``: a different plugin manager to use.
 Must be an instance of ``Zend\ServiceManager\AbstractPluginManager``.

 - ``itemList``: a different item list to use.
 Must be an instance of ``Zend\Tag\ItemList``.

-- ``tags``: a list of tags to assign to the cloud.
+- ``tags``: a array of tags to assign to the cloud.
 Each tag must either implement ``Zend\Tag\TaggableInterface`` or be an array which can be used to instantiate ``Zend\Tag\Item``.

 .. _zend.tag.cloud.example.using:

-.. rubric:: Using Zend\\Tag\\Cloud
+.. rubric:: Using ``Zend\Tag\Cloud``

 This example illustrates a basic example of how to create a tag cloud, add multiple tags to it and finally render it.